Natural Remedies for Amenorrhea

 - Polycystic ovarian syndrome (PCOS)

-At The Holistic Wellness of Charlotte, we have the benefit of running complete female hormone panels, which help us to target any hormone imbalances that need to be addressed.
+At The Holistic Wellness of the Carolinas, we have the benefit of running complete female hormone panels, which help us to target any hormone imbalances that need to be addressed.
 Once we have diagnosed the underlying cause, we then implement dietary, lifestyle, herbal, and nutritional protocols to remedy the disorder.